fernandogprieto/fernandogprieto/README.md

 <br />

-I'm Fernando...a self-taught person I'm studyng Data Analyst focus on Machine Learning and Deeplarning..
-IT Support Freelancer with a great experience.. #ITIL skdafasdfasdfasdfasdfasdf asdfasdfasdfasdfasdfasdfas

 <!--
 **fernandogprieto/fernandogprieto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.